Speaking: Keynotes and Workshops

 “Inspiring, yet pragmatic” – Frances Bodington, Chair, Federation of Image Consultants

-Andy has a solid and rigorous background which in addition to his work as an advisor to business leaders includes teaching executives and Masters students at both Warwick and Aston Business Schools.
+Andy has a solid and rigorous background which in addition to his work as an advisor to business leaders includes teaching executives and Masters students at Oxford, Warwick and Aston Business Schools.
 He has published many articles on organizational culture in both trade and scholarly publications, including Forbes.com, and has international consulting experience with leading corporations and professional service firms.
 His broad and solid background enables him to sort the wheat from the chaff and make sure his audiences get accurate as well as pragmatic messages.
 His PhD is in computer science, and he was head of the Psychology and Management programme at Aston Business School.

 “Excellent feedback as usual’” – Louise Teboul, Regional Director (Midlands), Common Purpose